OpenAMP/website/_pages/governance.md

   class: openamp_bg overlay flex-column expandable_jumbotron background-image
   description: >
     As the OpenAMP Project governance gets defined, it will be documented here.
-    Governance discussions are typically held during the OpenAMP Technical Steering Committee meetings.
   image: /assets/images/content/triangle_background.png
 ---

 # Introduction

-As the OpenAMP Project governance gets defined, it will be documented here.
 Governance discussions are typically held during the OpenAMP Technical Steering Committee meetings.

 # Strategic and Technical Direction